xitrum-framework/xitrum/doc/sphinx/tutorial.rst

 Create a new Xitrum project
 ---------------------------

-Install `SBT 0.11.2 <https://github.com/harrah/xsbt/wiki/Setup>`_, then clone
-the xitrum-quickstart project.
+Clone the xitrum-quickstart project:

 ::

   $ git clone https://github.com/ngocdaothanh/xitrum-quickstart.git

+The de facto stardard way of building Scala projects is using `SBT <https://github.com/harrah/xsbt/wiki/Setup>`_.
+The quickstart project has already included SBT 0.11.2 in ``sbt`` directory.
+If you want to install SBT yourself, see its `setup guide <https://github.com/harrah/xsbt/wiki/Setup>`_.

 Run
 ---

-Change to the newly created project directory and run ``sbt run``.
+Change to the newly created project directory and run ``sbt/sbt run``.
 This command will download all dependencies, compile the project, and run the class ``quickstart.Boot``, which starts the web server.